How to Make the Supercorder Straight Flute

 10.35

-There was a second, short reamer I used if necessary to raise the pitch of the middle notes in the second octave.
-Part of it is labelled "Top of Body".
+There was a second, short "fine tuning" reamer I used if necessary to raise the pitch of the "left hand" notes in the second octave.
+Part of it is faintly labelled "Top of Body".
 Farther up it says "Bottom of Head".
 If inserted to the line, it expanded the top of the body figures above from the "zero mm" line thus:

 0 mm 17.57 17.90